-Fan-Out Queries
+Fan-Out Queries · How-To Guide

-How to Find ChatGPT's Hidden Fan-Out Queries
+How to find ChatGPT's hidden

 When you ask ChatGPT a question that needs current information, it doesn't just fire off a single search and call it a day.
 It takes your prompt, breaks it apart into multiple angles, and sends separate web searches for each one.
 These are called fan-out queries, and they determine which websites end up in ChatGPT's answer - and which get ignored entirely.